The Damage to Jewish-Americans - November 10th, Hour 2

 My mother survived the Nazi regime and suffered horrific atrocities at the hands of Hitler.

-I I mean I get chills reading that um if I wasn't on radio probably tears would be in my eyes but I I made a promise to myself a long time ago that I won't let that happen.
+If I wasn't on radio, probably tears would be in my eyes, but I made a promise to myself a long time ago that I won't let that happen.

-Absolutely and and God bless you for being one of the lone voices that are out there that are that are constantly and forever on your show on your radio show, on your television show, on your podcast, always bringing this to the forefront.
+And God bless you for being one of the lone voices that are out there that are constantly and forever on your radio show, on your television show, on your podcast, always bringing this to the forefront.

-You know, you know what, Professor, you shouldn't have to thank me for standing against what is clear evil and terrorism.
+You shouldn't have to thank me for standing against what is clear evil and terrorism.

 Why do I get thanked for standing up for simply what is morally correct?